goshatch/gosha.net/README.md

 ## Running a local copy

-In order to run the website locally, clone the repository and use the `source` branch.
+In order to run the website locally, clone the repository and run these commands:

 ```bash
 $ bundle install